cbeuw/GoQuiet/README.md

 2. Download the latest release of the [GoQuiet Client for Windows exe](https://github.com/cbeuw/GoQuiet/releases/), and place it in same the folder as your Shadowsocks exe.

-3. Create a file `gqclient.json` whose content match those on the server.
+3. Create a file `gqclient.json` whose content matches with those on the server.

 ![Example of gqclient.json file](goquiet-screenshot-02.png)

-4. Start Shadowsocks, and fill in parameters matching your Shadowsocks server, your GoQuiet client plugin exe, and your GoQuiet plugin `config.json` file.
+4. Start Shadowsocks, and fill in the parameters matching your Shadowsocks server, your GoQuiet client plugin exe, and your GoQuiet plugin `gqclient.json` file.

 ![Example of Shadowsocks configuration on client](goquiet-screenshot-01.png)

-5. Set up Firefox or Chrome to send their traffic to your Shadowsocks prox, which is now listening on IP address 127.0.0.1 port 1080.
+5. Configure your system or browser proxy settings to 127.0.0.1 port 1080.